tucunduva/ardour3-floss-tutorial/_posts/2014-04-20-how-to-contribute.md

 ## Method #3: Advanced editing

 You can do quite a lot of editing and writing directly from your browser using the method outlined above.
+For more extensive contributions, however, the workflow described below if more efficient.
+You will need to learn a bit of git, GitHub Pages, and jekyll.

+#### Fork

-For more extensive contributions, however, a common work flow is to clone the GitHub repository on your computer, make changes locally, preview them with Jekyll, commit and push changes to your online repository, and later create a pull request.
+A common work flow is to fork the main repository, clone your forked GitHub repository on your computer, make changes locally, preview them with Jekyll, commit and push changes to your online repository, and later create a pull request.
 The description below assumes you are minimally comfortable using the command line from a terminal.
 It also assumes you have successfully installed Jekyll ([http://jekyllrb.com/docs/installation/](http://jekyllrb.com/docs/installation/)) to preview changes locally.

 Basic steps: